tomwhartung/seeourminds.com-bootstrap/Site/doc/gallery_text-1-general.md

 - Are very personal and may require revealing information best kept private
 - Can be difficult and time-consuming to write

+Stories are personal so it is OK to use first person (I, me, etc.) and second person (you, etc.) pronouns.

 ### Stories and My Comfort Level